JeremyG9999/Search_Algorithms/README.md

-# Search Algorithms
+# 🔍 Search Algorithms

-A collection of classic search algorithm implementations in Python, designed for learning and practice.
+🧠 A collection of classic search algorithm implementations in Python, designed for learning and practice.

-## Features
+## ⚙️ Features

+- 🔎 **Linear Search**
-- Linear Search — Simple search scanning each element
+  Simple search scanning each element

+- 🧭 **Binary Search**
-- Binary Search — Iterative implementation on sorted lists
+  Iterative implementation on sorted lists

+- 🔁 **Binary Search (Recursive)**
-- Binary Search (Recursive) — Recursive approach on sorted lists
+  Recursive approach on sorted lists

-## Getting Started
+## 🚀 Getting Started

 Clone the repository: